robert-z-lehr/Building-Flask-API-for-Vacation-Planning-and-Exploring-Climate-Data/README.md

-# Building Falk API for Vacation Planning and Exploring Climate Data
+# Building Flask API for Vacation Planning and Exploring Climate Data

 ## Educational
 This repository is intended for educational purposes, providing a platform to practice and document data analytics and visualization skills.
 It contains projects and exercises designed to enhance proficiency in data analysis, visualization techniques, and related tools.